imagine-it/fakturan-nu-gem/README.md

 Ruby client for the fakturan.nu API
 ==============================

-API client in ruby for the web based invoicing software [fakturan.nu](https://www.fakturan.nu).
+API client in ruby for the Swedish web based invoicing software [fakturan.nu](https://www.fakturan.nu).
+The API is currently in Beta and my be subject to change without notice until final release.

 ---